Engee documentation

 Creating Engee Function blocks with state variables

-In this example, we will create a block Engee Function, whose parameters can change over time depending on various factors.
-Usually the output of a custom block is calculated based on the input data and the time vector.
-But in this example we will show how to work with variables that can store the internal state of the block.
+In this example, we will create a block Engee Function, the parameters of which can change over time depending on various factors.
+Usually, the output data of a user block is calculated based on the input data and the time vector.
+But in this example, we will show how to work with variables that can store the internal state of a block.

-In practical terms - we will show how to change the result of the custom block calculation depending on the internal execution counter implemented inside the block.
+In practical terms, we will show how to change the result of calculating a user block depending on the internal execution counter implemented inside the block.

-• by means of constants, through the settings window Parameters
+• using constants, through the settings window Parameters

-• with the help of internal parameters of the block, specified in its code (and the time of their existence is not limited by the next cycle of calculations, but is equal to the time of model existence).
+• using the internal parameters of the block specified in its code (and their lifetime is not limited to the next calculation cycle, but is equal to the lifetime of the model).

-The first two variants are realised almost identically.
-If the number of parameters is non-zero, then for each of them it is necessary to set the name Name and the value Value.
+The first two options are implemented almost identically.
+If the number of parameters is non–zero, then you need to set a name for each of them.
+Name and the value Value.

 image_3.png

-Here we have set the size of the window for calculating statistical parameters max_len_init and assigned the value 100.
+Here we have set the window size for calculating statistical parameters. max_len_init and assigned it a value 100.

-We could have assigned to it the value N, set in the global variable space.
-We should keep in mind a limitation of the model compiler: when passing a variable from the global space, the name of the parameter (Name) must not be identical to the name of the global variable (Value).
+We could assign it a value N, set in the global variable space.
+Keep in mind the limitation of the model compiler: when passing a variable from the global space, the parameter name (Name) should not be identical to the name of a global variable (Value).

 image_2.png

-This temporary compiler behaviour will be fixed soon.
+This temporary compiler behavior will be fixed soon.

-Let's consider a practical example.
-We are going to implement a block that calculates statistical parameters of the part of the sample that falls into a sliding window of a given size.
-The window will be initialised with a zero value, so the first N results will be biased, but then we will see the statistics for the sliding window including the last N values from the observed sample.
+Let's take a practical example.
+We are going to implement a block that calculates the statistical parameters of the part of the sample that falls within a sliding window of a given size.
+The window will be initialized to zero, so the first N results will be offset, but then we will see statistics on a sliding window that includes the last N values from the observed sample.

-The Engee Function block will take scalar values as input and accumulate statistics on them.
-The block of noise generation - a uniformly distributed random variable with values in the interval (-1,1) - will be at the input.
-The interface of the block will look as follows:
+Block Engee Function it will accept scalar values as input and accumulate statistics on them.
+The input will contain a noise generation unit, a uniformly distributed random variable with values in the range (-1.1).
+The interface of the block will look like this:

 image_2.png

-Here MA stands for Moving Average (moving average) and MD stands for Moving Deviation (moving variance).
+Here MA means Moving Average (moving average), and MDMoving Deviation (sliding variance).

-It is worth commenting each section of the code that defines the behaviour of our custom block.
+It is worth commenting on each section of the code that defines the behavior of our custom block.

-The code starts with initialisation of the user block structure.
-The name Block is chosen randomly, it can be anything.
-Inside we set several parameters:
+The code begins with initializing the structure of the user block.
+Title Block chosen randomly, it can be anything.
+Inside, we set several parameters:

-• i - counter of the last added element in the cyclic accumulator
+• i – the counter of the last added item in the cyclic storage

-• max_len - size of the sliding window
+• max_len – the size of the sliding window

-• X - sampling accumulator (vector of max_len size)
+• X – sample accumulator (vector size max_len)

-In the Block() function, internal parameters receive specific values, including those received from outside (the size of the max_len_init window is set on the Parameters tab ).
+In the function Block() the internal parameters receive specific values, including those obtained from the outside (window size max_len_init it is set on the tab Parameters).

 Parsing the code inside the Engee Function component

-We should be careful about assigning data types to block parameters.
-If you don't declare the data structure defining the state variables as a structure of type mutable, then all "simple" types within the structure will be unchanged (you will have to use vectors or references, e.g. i :: Ref{Int32};).
-We want to be able to modify the parameters.
-Therefore, we set a special modifier to our structure:
+It is worth carefully approaching the issue of assigning data types to block parameters.
+If you do not declare the data structure defining the state variables as a structure of the type mutable, then all the "simple" types in the structure will be unchanged (you will have to use vectors or references, for example i :: Ref{Int32};).
+We want the parameters to be able to be changed.
+Therefore, we set a special modifier for our structure.:

 mutable struct Block <: AbstractCausalComponent